Ain: Transport networks

 Ain is situated at the crossroads of a large national and international flow of commodities and is therefore an important transit region.
 More than 4000 km of transport routes serve the department.
 In addition to a well-developed transport network of former national roads, which were transferred to the department in 2007, Ain is crisscrossed by 220 km of highway.

 For national and international flights, the international airports of Lyon (Saint-Exupéry) and Geneva (Cointrin) are located within a rather short distance.
 The department of Ain also contains two waterways, the rivers Saône and Rhone, on which building materials, such as gravel, are shipped.
 The most important harbour is situated in Jassans-Riottier on the river Saône.

-Last but not least, the railway network is of great importance, in particular the TGV connections Paris-Geneva (with a stop in Bellegarde-sur-Valserine) and Paris-Lyon (passing by the Saône valley).
+The railway network is of great importance, in particular the TGV connections Paris–Geneva (with a stop in Bellegarde-sur-Valserine) and Paris–Lyon (passing by the Saône valley).
 The upgraded Ligne du Haut-Bugey was opened in 2010, reducing travel time between Paris and Geneva by 20 minutes.
 The regional TER (train and bus) network is important mainly as concerns the connection to Lyon.